toast and avocado

 Additionally, carbohydrates can provide stored energy to be used at a later time.
 When your body has enough glucose to meet its performance needs, excess glucose can be stored for later use.
 This is known as glycogen and is mostly stored in the muscles and the liver.
 Between meals, the glycogen in your liver can be released into the blood to support energy throughout the body, helping to maintain blood sugar levels between meals.
 The glycogen in your muscles, however, is used exclusively by the muscle cells (Pearson, K. 2023).

 If you’re training often or at a high intensity, consuming a carbohydrate-rich diet is essential.
 Carbohydrates are a must-have for their ability to delay the onset of fatigue and enhance endurance.
-Studies have shown that in intermittent sports like basketball and football, consuming carbohydrates before and during competition can optimise your performance and endurance.
+Studies have shown that consuming carbohydrates before and during competition in intermittent sports like basketball and football can optimise your performance and endurance (Williams, C et al. 2015).
 You should look at getting most of the calories in your diet from carbohydrates (as opposed to fats) to provide you with an effective fuel supply.
-You should aim to consume anywhere between 3-12 grams of carbohydrates per kilogram across the day (USADA.
-2023).
+To learn more about carbohydrates in foods check out the Guide to Healthy Meals for Active People published by Sports Dieticians Australia.

 Do Fats Assist with Energy?